Help Desk Technician

 What's the closest you ever came to losing it on someone you were helping?

-Asked by nightmark about 10 years ago
+Asked by nightmark over 10 years ago

 I had a group with printer issues...which we all know are the Devils gift to IT professionals.
 They were having problems with network connectivity on this device and after the general turn off turn on, check cables routine I decided there was nothing I could do remotely.
 So I wanted the lady I was working with to give me the serial number on the printer and get me in touch with a supervisor in regards to approving onsite support from a third party.
 (They are 5 plus hours one way)